Forescout/eyeExtend-Connect/Elastic/README.md

 	- If Forescout should reject HTTPS requests to Elastic server if server certificate is untrusted.
 ### Elastic Target
 - Elastic Datastream
-	- Elastic datastream where you want to push data.
+	- Elastic datastream where you want to push data (default: `forescout.host`)
+- Preserve Original Event
+	- Optional boolean to preserve a raw copy of the original event, added to the field `event.original`
+- Preserve Duplicate Custom Field
+	- Optional boolean to preserve `forescout.host` fields that were copied to Elastic Common Schema (ECS) fields

 #### Assign Forescout Devices
 It is recommended to run the integration on a focal appliance, not the Enterprise Manager.